harshal2418/rackspace/README.md

 For running the application
 1. npm Install
-2.npm start
+2. npm start
-3.Open in browser and copy paste the below url:- http://localhost:3000
+3. Open in browser and copy paste the below url:- http://localhost:3000